 - Letting go of, refusing to hire, or not promoting someone with a history of drug or alcohol abuse

-Check Your BCBS Insurance Coverage With Virtue Recovery Center
+Check Your OWCP Insurance Coverage With Virtue Recovery Center

 If you’re committed to recovery, submit a request to one of our professional admission coordinators today using the form below.
-Before discussing the next steps, a coordinator will address any inquiries regarding our programs, including interacting directly with your Blue Cross Blue Shield Rehab on your behalf to check your insurance coverage levels for drug or alcohol addiction rehab.
+Before discussing the next steps, a coordinator will address any inquiries regarding our programs, including interacting directly with OWCP on your behalf to check your insurance coverage levels for drug or alcohol addiction rehab.

 Using your Health Insurance Card, fill out all of the fields on the confidential form.